Dishwashers

 How we test dishwashers

-Our testers check how well the dishwashers tackle a full load of dirty dishes by measuring out and placing equal amounts of steam-baked oats, egg yolk, spinach, baby cereal, butter, tomato juice and tea on our standardised set of crockery.
-They also put egg yolk onto cutlery.
+Our testers check how well the dishwashers tackle a full load of dirty dishes by measuring out equal amounts of steam-baked oats, egg yolk, spinach, baby cereal, butter, tomato juice and tea on to our standardised set of crockery.
+They also put egg yolk on to cutlery.
+We then let the crockery and cutlery dry for 15 to 18 hours before putting them in the dishwasher.

-If a machine has an ‘auto’ cycle, we select it over the ‘normal’ cycle.
+If a machine has an “auto” cycle, we select it over the “normal” cycle.
 We do this because an auto or sensing cycle should be designed to give optimum results for every wash.
 And generally, you’re paying extra for this feature.
-If there’s no auto cycle, we test on the normal cycle as this is what our members use the most.

 In our annual reliability and satisfaction survey, consumers tell us about faults that have left an appliance they own unusable or mean they’ve had to change how they use it.
 We also ask them how satisfied they are with the appliance.
-We use their data to produce our predicted reliability and owner satisfaction scores.
+We use their data to produce our predicted reliability and brand satisfaction scores.

 We analyse brands that get at least 30 responses in our survey.
 That means there are some brands we can’t analyse because we don’t have enough data.
-For those brands, we assume they have average predicted reliability and owner satisfaction.
+For those brands, we assume they have average predicted reliability and brand satisfaction.

-We've tested 39 dishwashers.
+We've tested 104 dishwashers.

 Find the right one for you.